Photograph by Rus Bowden

 "Look at these."
 She handed him a truce in the form of photographs.

 The kids perused snapshots for 30 minutes.
 They took a toilet break—the bathroom hidden behind Patty's bedroom—hand-in-hand, as if they were in a department store.
 Angel turned her back when Jacob asked for "privacy."
 On Pac-Man TV trays, they ate meatloaf, after which Patty set up camp in-between her grandchildren and they watched a made-for-TV movie about a single mom getting beat up by her developmentally disabled child.
-The woman claimed that her daughter had "gorilla strength."
+The woman claimed her daughter had "gorilla strength."
 Patty laughed.
 She cried.
 She coughed.
 Every once in a while, she'd grab both kids in a double bear hug.
 The whole time, Angel thought about what her grandma had said: "You need to know who your daddy is."

 This is everything Angel knew about Billy: